-One of England’s best preserved medieval villages, those who stumble upon the secluded spot will find the remains of a number of buildings, including a church, a millpond, and the decaying foundations of peasant housing – all of which tell the story of a bygone era.
+One of England’s best-preserved medieval villages, those who stumble upon the secluded spot will find the remains of several buildings, including a church, a millpond, and the decaying foundations of peasant housing – all of which tell the story of a bygone era.
+It makes for an exciting walk, particularly for history buffs who enjoy wandering around pondering what made civilisation completely flee from the scenic area.

 cc-by-sa/2.0 – © Richard Croft – geograph.org.uk/p/5524525